CSCI3390/project_1/README.md

 ## Setting up your local environment
 1. [Install JDK](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html)
   a.
-Please check whether or not the environment variables are set properly.
+Be sure to check that the environment variables are set properly.

 2. [Install Spark](https://spark.apache.org/downloads.html)
   a.
-Please install version 3.0.1 with Hadoop 2.7.
+Select version 3.0.1 with Hadoop 2.7.
   b.
-After the installation, you may need to set up the environment variables properly.
+After the installation, you may need to set the environment variables properly.
   c.
-To test whether or not everything runs properly, open a terminal and type `spark-shell` to see if you can run it.
+To test whether or not everything runs, open a terminal and type `spark-shell`.
 Now that you are in the Scala interpreter, you can execute Scala code here.
 For example, you can try `println(“Hello World!”)`.
 You can exit the shell by typing `:q`.
   d.
 Tip: In the Spark shell, you can test segments of Scala codes before you write them in the file.
 It's a very convenient way to learn Scala and Spark.

 3. [Install SBT](https://www.scala-sbt.org/download.html)
   a.
 SBT is a builder for Scala programs.
   b.
-Check if the environment variables are set properly.
+Check that the environment variables are set properly.

 ## Cloning the project_1 repository
 This is a template repository.
 You can duplicate the repository, renaming it and adjusting your own settings, but cannot directly clone it and push to its **origin/main** branch.
 Create your own repository by selecting the green **Use this template** button.
 You'll be submitting the link to the respository you created (more on that later).
 Once you have your own repository, you can clone it to your local machine.